QuadSpinner/Gaea-Docs/source/Reference/09-Water/Lakes.md

 ![](/images/ref/Lakes/Lakes--Mask-Shore.png){.w-50}

 The Surface output is not a mask but a heightfield.
+It is a hidden port only available by dropping a connection on the center of the node and selecting it from the ports menu that pops up.

 It gives you just the surfaces of the lakes at their exact altitude.
 This can be used to create a separate mesh or displacement map for further usage in other applications.
 Or advanced control (see @tut-lake-control).

 ![](/images/ref/Lakes/Lakes--Mask-Surface.png){.w-50}